September 11, 2001: Questions to Ask if You Still Believe the Official Narrative 23:21 Sep 11 0 comments

 Now, we can read Replace differently, not as a message from the Assembly to the courts, but as a message from the Assembly to the Oireachtas.
 Arguably one of the chief chilling influences on abortion law reform in Ireland has been governments?, and successive AGs?, own interpretations of the constitution ? we have seen this most clearly in the Oireachtas? repeated refusal to legislate to open up access to abortion in cases of fatal foetal abnormality.
 The Assembly wanted to send a clear message to the Oireachtas that it should not seek to hide behind restrictive constitutional interpretation; using it as an excuse to reject passing legislation along the lines the Assembly had recommended.
 But there is no constitutional formula that can compel the Oireachtas to legislate in any particular way.
 Abortion law reform is now, as always, at the Oireachtas? door, and technocratic and alienating discussion of ?legal certainty? and silver bullet constitutional devices, however entertaining it is for constitutional scholars, only serves to distract from that political issue.

-I think Replace – a white elephant with magical affective powers but no particular legal contribution to make – is a symptom of a broader deficiency in Irish legal discourse around abortion. ?Legal certainty? has become a motivating discourse in Irish abortion law reform because it neatly combines a framing of women?s bodies as uniquely chaotic, with a promise that the right formula of words can bring that chaos under control.
+I think Replace – a white elephant with magical affective powers but no particular legal contribution to make – is a symptom of a broader deficiency in Irish legal discourse around abortion. ?Legal certainty? has become a motivating idea in Irish abortion law reform because it neatly combines a framing of women?s bodies as uniquely chaotic, with a promise that the right formula of words can bring that chaos under control.
 In this sense, it is no accident that a judge was considered the ?appropriate woman? to lead ?us? through the abortion law reform process.
 We have relied on her, and on other judges ? notably Yvonne Murphy and Maureen Harding-Clarke ? to bring ?closure? to other disputes around women?s bodies in historical cases of abuse and bodily harm.
-It may be, in the end that the primary function of Replace was symbolic – to suggest a level of careful contemplation of constitutional technicalities which distinguishes the ‘reasoned’, balanced, ‘informed’ and ‘civil’ deliberations of the Assembly from stereotypes of the pro-choice movement.
+It may be, in the end, that the primary function of Replace was to provide symbolic closure, and in particular, to suggest a level of careful contemplation of constitutional technicalities which distinguishes the ‘reasoned’, balanced, ‘informed’ and ‘civil’ deliberations of the Assembly from stereotypes of the pro-choice movement.

 For the Assembly members, ?legal certainty? is a pro-choice idea ? a brake on the Oireachtas? historical and embedded cowardice.
 However, their Replace proposal is too vulnerable to an impossible politics of legal certainty.
 It is at risk of co-option ? of becoming, as it did during the PLDPA debates, a proxy for more conservative desires.
 When a TD says ?legal certainty? he may be expressing solidarity with doctors who profess themselves to be afraid of criminalisation.
 He may be expressing a weary desire to ?future proof? the constitution so that he will never to have to talk about abortion again between now and retirement.
 He may be expressing a refusal to ?trust women?; a horror of ?abortion on demand?.
 If these inarticulate desires, gathered under the rubric of ?legal certainty? become the golden thread connecting the Committee?s constitutional and legislative discussions then the Oireachtas will struggle to produce decent, workable legislation.
 Instead, it must do as the Assembly?s hard-working and sincere members tried to do despite the shortcomings of its process; to come down out of the realm of constitutional abstraction and think about ?legal certainty? as concomitant with legislative freedom and responsibility.
 Unlike the Assembly, the Oireachtas Committee is willing to hear testimony from expert reproductive rights lawyers.
 There is finally space to think about ?legal certainty? as a feminist value; one affirming pregnant people?s rights to access abortion and other medical treatment in pregnancy in a transparent, secure manner, using processes supportive of their decisional autonomy.
 There is a chance to avoid subjecting pregnant people to the sort of opaque, incoherent and unsettling governing legislation we passed last time out.
 We can only hope the Oireachtas is ready to take it.